Sounds and music that resonate with a state of mind when in the zone.

 The Wrong Side of the Fence

-Those who have been squadron members on various expeditions or have gone above and beyond in the practice over the years.
-The world’s best at this – the ever-infesting Instagram fad scene can not hold a candle remotely near them.
+Those who have been squadron members on various expeditions, provided invaluable insight and wisdom into this practice, and have gone above and beyond in the practice over the years.
+The unequivocal world’s best at this, and always will be.